Ben Faccini

-Ben Faccini is an English novelist, writer and translator.
+Ben Faccini is an English novelist and translator who was born in England and grew up in France and Italy.
+After working for many years for UNESCO in Paris, where he wrote extensively on education and disadvantaged children, he published the novels The Water-Breather (2002), The Incomplete Husband (2007), and Other People's Children (2026), and has translated French-language fiction into English, including Lydie Salvayre's Pas pleurer as Cry, Mother Spain, which was shortlisted for the 2017 Oxford-Weidenfeld Translation Prize.

 Origins and upbringing

-The son of an Italian father and English mother, Faccini grew up in rural France, but was educated in England.
+The son of an Italian father and English mother, Faccini grew up in rural France but was educated in England.
 He is the brother of the singer, songwriter and painter, Piers Faccini.

-Works
+UNESCO publications

-Having worked for many years at UNESCO in Paris (helping between 2008 and 2010 to run its My Life is a Story campaign, to raise awareness about street children), Faccini has written extensively about educational innovations in the developing world.
+Having worked for many years at UNESCO in Paris (helping between 2008 and 2010 to run its My Life is a Story campaign, to raise awareness about street children), Faccini has written extensively about educational innovations around the world and has been the author, or co-author, of numerous UNESCO publications, including (in English):